How Technology Encodes Unintended Social Values

 The doctrine of technological neutrality — the hammer-as-tool argument — has long served as an implicit license for designers and engineers to bracket questions of value.
 The Consilience Project's critique targets what it calls 'Nihilistic design': the posture that value consequences of technology are either irrelevant or self-correcting.
 This posture draws from two intellectual traditions: a naive progressivist optimism that technology inherently generates good, and a Smithian market-coordination argument that competitive selection will surface beneficial technologies and suppress harmful ones.
 Both traditions share a common assumption — that value concerns will take care of themselves.

 The fatal flaw in the market-coordination version is the conflation of profitability with goodness — a leap that is empirically indefensible.
-What the critique recovers instead is a more classical understanding: technologies encode Affordances that interact with human psychology, social structures, and existing Institutions to produce second and third-order effects that are often unintended and unpredictable.
+What the critique recovers instead is a more classical understanding: technologies encode Affordances that interact with human psychology, social structures, and existing institutions to produce second and third-order effects that are often unintended and unpredictable.
 The automobile's transformation of adolescent sexuality, urban geography, and national leisure culture illustrates how a technology designed for a narrow sanitation problem can restructure entire domains of human life through its Affordances alone.

 Mumford's insight deepens this analysis: Technological environments function as continuous pedagogical systems, forming perception, desire, and the horizon of the possible.
 Crucially, as technologies become normalized, the values they instantiate cease to appear contingent — they naturalize into background assumptions about what humans simply are.
 This normalization dynamic means that the faster the pace of technological change, the more urgently conscious value-orientation in design becomes necessary, lest civilizational formation be ceded entirely to systems built without intentional moral architecture.